ThomasVitale/spring-io-2022-spring-cloud-gateway/README.md

 Logs are available for inspecting from Grafana.

 **Tempo** is a distributed tracing backend part of the Grafana observability stack.
 Spring Boot applications sends traces to Tempo, which made them available for inspecting from Grafana.
+The traces follows the OpenTelemetry format and protocol.

 **Prometheus** is a monitoring system part of the Grafana observability stack.
 It parses the metrics endpoints exposed by Spring Boot applications (`/actuator/prometheus`).
 Metrics are available for inspecting and dashboarding from Grafana.